wp-plugins/share-faster/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The fastest way to share your content, and encourage people to read your content based on the share counts.
+The fastest way to share your content.
+Buttons optimized for page load speed.
+Encourage people to read your blog with share counts.

+== Description ==

+Enable all the major share buttons.
 Optimized for page load speed.

-== Description ==

-Sharing plugin, optimized for page load speed.
-We consolidate all icons and counts as much as possible to minimize network requests.
+We consolidate all icons and counts to minimize network requests.

-Enable sharing buttons with counts on your blog.
+Works with the following social networks:

 * Facebook
 * Twitter